jb510/ryanmarkel-v2/plugins/aesop-story-engine/README.txt

 = Uploading in WordPress Dashboard =

-1. Navigate to 'Add New' in the plugins dashboard
+1. Navigate to 'Add New' in the Plugin dashboard
 2. Navigate to the 'Upload' area
 3. Select `aesop-core.zip` from your computer
 4. Click 'Install Now'